 RECOMM CO., LTD. 2Q Earnings Preview

-Lumitron Subsidiarization and Full-Scale AI Server Deliveries Hold the Key to a 2Q Rebound; Focus on Progress in Resolving Rising Corporate Expenses and Inventory Buildup
+Lumitron Subsidiarization and Full-Scale AI Server Deliveries Hold the Key to a 2Q Rebound; Focus on Progress in Resolving Corporate-Level Cost Increases and Inventory Buildup

 PublishedMay 13, 2026 at 15:30 GMT+9